Tornado Damage to the Economy

-A tornado is any violently rotating column of air extending from a thunderstorm to the ground.
 Tornado-producing thunderstorms develop in warm, moist air in advance of eastward-moving cold fronts with dry air, known as a "dryline."
-The United States is the world's "hot spot" for tornadoes, thanks to a combination of large land mass (the Great Plains) that warms on hot days, a cold, dry wind from the Rockies, and warm moist air from the Gulf of Mexico.
+The United States is the world's "hot spot" for tornadoes, thanks to a combination of a large land mass, called the Great Plains, that warms on hot days; cold, dry wind from the Rockies; and warm, moist air from the Gulf of Mexico.
 The earth's jet stream swoosh all these together to create Tornado Alley.

 Some say global warming is increasing tornado damage.
-That's because the Gulf of Mexico is becoming warmer.
+The Gulf of Mexico is becoming warmer.
 It increases the contrast when it hits the cold air from the Rockies.
-But others argue that global warming is reducing the number of tornados.
-That's because the warm Gulf air warms the cold air from the Rockies.
+But others argue that global warming is reducing the number of tornadoes.
+They contend the Gulf air warms the cold air from the Rockies.

 Two separate studies in 2007 reported that climate change could increase the type of weather conditions that feed tornadoes.
 In the Proceedings of the National Academy of Sciences, Jeff Trapp of Purdue University said the number of days that generate severe thunderstorms could double by the end of the century.

-NASA research scientist Tony Del Genio agrees that tornado activity may be on the rise.
+Tony Del Genio, research scientist at the National Aeronautics Space Administration, agrees that tornado activity may be on the rise.
 Del Genio developed a computer model to research the impact of global warming on tornado activity.
 According to his research, global warming increases the likelihood of strong updrafts.
 That's when the wind moves up and down instead of sideways, which is like an incubator for tornadoes.
 The computer model predicted that global warming would create the conditions most likely to result in the most damaging tornadoes.